 Exams and Quizzes can be found under the appropriate tab on the main navigation panel.
-However, once a particular quiz/exam is made available to take, it also can be accessed from within the respective "Unit" page.
 The dates within which each item must be completed can be found on the course schedule below.
 A proctor will not be required, nor will any other special arrangements be necessary.
 There are four exams (60 minutes each), one at the end of each unit.
 Each exam consists of 50 multiple choice and true/false questions.
 The exams need to be completed by the dates listed on the schedule, and you are allowed only one attempt at each exam, so make sure you are well prepared.
 There is no separate comprehensive final exam for the course (i.e., Exam 4 is the Final Exam).
 Quizzes follow a similar format as the exams.
-There are four guizzes (10 minutes each), limited to one attempt, and must be taken by the due dates.
+There are four quizzes (10 minutes each), limited to one attempt, and must be taken by the due dates.
 Each quiz consists of 10 multiple choice and true/false questions.
-Please keep in mind when taking the guizzes and exams that they are timed.
-Also, as stated before, don't confuse these guizzes/exams with the interactive guizzes within the CourseMate website.
-The CourseMate scores are not computed into your final grade, as are these guizzes and exams.
+Please keep in mind when taking the quizzes and exams that they are timed.
+Also, as stated before, don't confuse these quizzes/exams with the interactive quizzes within the CourseMate website.
+The CourseMate scores are not computed into your final grade, as are these quizzes and exams.